 Stefanos Mastrotheodoros is a visiting scholar from the Utrecht Centre for Child and Adolescent Studies at Utrecht University, in the Netherlands.
 He is spending spring 2019 working with Dr. Lauren Papp in the Center for Child and Family Well-being and the department of Human Development and Family Studies.
 The SoHE connection What attracted you to […]

-Title/Department: MS/PhD Student, Human Development and Family Studies Office Address: Nancy Nicolas Hall Room 4127 Office Hours: Phone Number: Email: email@example.com Biography Brianna’s research interests include investigating methods for improving quality of life for individuals with Intellectual and Developmental Disabilities (IDD).
-She is currently looking at how lifestyle factors such as sleep quality may influence […]
+Title/Department: MS/PhD Student, Human Development and Family Studies Email: email@example.com Biography My research interests include investigating methods for improving quality of life for individuals with Intellectual and Developmental Disabilities (IDD).
+I am currently exploring associations between parent couple conflict and internalizing and externalizing mental health problems in children with Autism Spectrum Disorder.
+My past research […]

 Congratulations are in order for Roxanne Etta, graduate student in Human Development and Family Studies for induction into the prestigious Edward Alexander Bouchet Graduate Honor Society.
 The Bouchet Society recognizes outstanding scholarly achievement and promotes diversity and excellence in doctoral education and the professoriate.
 According to the UW-Madison Graduate School announcement, individuals were selected for […]